uio-bmi/immuneML/docs/source/galaxy/galaxy_intro.rst

 Editing files in Galaxy
 ------------------------
 Since immuneML analyses are specified in a yaml file, you might at some point want to edit this yaml file either to make changes to the analysis or correct errors.
+Note: this functionality is only available to users who are logged in, not anonymous users.
 To edit a file in Galaxy, click on the history item to expand it, then click 'Visualize this data' (barchart icon).
 Look for the tool named **Editor**.
 You can now edit the file as you want, and by clicking 'export' a new history item will be generated containing the edited file.